 - 160. Advanced Dairy Cattle Judging.
 1 semester hour.
 First semester.
 Continuation of Dairy Husbandry 118; visits to some of the best farms in the state.
 Three hours of laboratory a week.
-Prerequisite: Dairy Husb.
+Prerequisite: Dairy-Husb.
 118. - 167.
 Condensed and Powdered Milk.
 3 semester hours.
 Second semester.
 History, methods, condensing machinery, and powdered milk industry.
 Condensing milk in the College plant.
 Offered in 1954-'55 and alternate years.
 Two hours of recitation and three hours of laboratory a week.
 Prerequisite: Dairy Husb.
 104, 125, Bact.
-110.

-174. Ice Cream Making.
+110. - 174.
+Ice Cream Making.
 3 semester hours.
 First semester.

 Theory and practice in the manufacture of frozen dairy foods.
 Offered in 1954-'55 and alternate years.
 Two hours of recitation and three hours of laboratory work a week.
 Prerequisite: Dairy Husb.
 125, Bact.
-110.

-181. Cheese Making.
+110. - 181.
+Cheese Making.
 3 semester hours.
 Second semester.

 Theory and practice in the manufacture of various types of cheese.

-Offered in 1953-'54 and alternate years.
+Offered in 1954-'55 and alternate years.
 Two hours of recitation and three hours of laboratory a week.
 Prerequisite: Dairy Husb.
 125, Bact.
-110.

-- 188. Dairy Products Judging.
+110. - 188.
+Dairy Products Judging.
 1 semester hour.
 Second semester.

 Three hours of laboratory a week.
 Prerequisite: Dairy Husb.
 104. - 195.
 Advanced Dairy Products Judging.
 1 semester hour.
 First semester.
 Three hours of laboratory a week.
 Continuation of Dairy Husb.
 188. - 203.
 Artificial Breeding.
 2 semester hours.
 First semester.

 A study of techniques employed in the artificial breeding of cattle.
-One hour lecture and three hours of laboratory a week.
-Prerequisite: Junior standing.
-Fall, 1954.